 Graduate Student Publications

-Connor, R.C. & Vollmer, N. in press.
+Connor, R.C. & Vollmer, N. 2009.
 The puzzle of sexual coercion in chimpanzees.
 Sexual Coercion in Primates: An Evolutionary Perspective on Male Aggression Against Females( Eds.
 M. N. Muller and R.W.
 Wrangham).Cambridge: Harvard University Press.

 Duffy-Echevarria, E., Connor, R.C. & D. St. Aubin.
 2008.
 Observations of strand feeding by bottlenose dolphins (Tursiops truncatus) in Bull Creek, South Carolina.
 Marine Mammal Science, 24:202-206.

 Kaplan, J.D. & Connor, R.C.
 2007.
 A preliminary examination of sex differences in tactile interactions among juvenile Atlantic spotted dolphins (Stenella frontalis).
 Marine Mammal Science, 23: 943-953.